elliebartling/portfolio/blog/07-16-cms-less-and-it-feels-so-right.md

 So, with the help of [markdown-loader](https://www.npmjs.com/package/markdown-loader) that’s what I ended up doing.

-Since I try to keep my “Work” page pretty curated, there’s not much to track there.
-It’s not hard to simply update the Vue component to grab another markdown file when I decide to add another one.
+Since I try to keep my “Work” page pretty curated, it’s not hard to simply update the Vue component to grab another markdown file when I finish writing one.
 That file looks like this:

 ```
 <script>